rianoc/MQTT_blog/README.md

 # Conclusion

 The world of IoT is complex with many languages, systems, and protocols.
 To be successful interoperability and flexibility are key.
-Here with the MQTT interface, along with pre-existing python and JSON functionality kdb+ shows what can be achieved with a subset of it's many [interfaces](https://code.kx.com/q/interfaces).
-Then as a database layer kdb+ shows it's flexibility allowing us to tailor how data is captured, stored, and queried based on the data, use-case, and hardware for the application.
+Here with the MQTT interface, along with pre-existing python and JSON functionality kdb+ shows what can be achieved with a subset of its many [interfaces](https://code.kx.com/q/interfaces).
+Then as a database layer kdb+ shows its flexibility allowing us to tailor how data is captured, stored, and queried based on the data, use-case, and hardware for the application.

 ## Relevant Links